Marilynne Robinson

 Marilynne Summers Robinson (born November 26, 1943) is an American novelist and essayist.
 Across her writing career, Robinson has received numerous awards, including the Pulitzer Prize for Fiction in 2005, National Humanities Medal in 2012, and the 2016 Library of Congress Prize for American Fiction.
 In 2016, Robinson was named in Time magazine's list of 100 most influential people.
 Robinson began teaching at the Iowa Writers' Workshop in 1991 and retired in the spring of 2016.

 Robinson is best known for her novels Housekeeping (1980) and Gilead (2004).
 Her novels are noted for their thematic depiction of faith and rural life.
 The subjects of her essays span numerous topics, including the relationship between religion and science, American history, nuclear pollution, John Calvin, and contemporary American politics.

 Early life and education

 Robinson was born Marilynne Summers on November 26, 1943, in Sandpoint, Idaho, the daughter of Ellen (Harris) and John J. Summers, a lumber company employee.
 Her brother is the art historian David Summers, who dedicated his book Vision, Reflection, and Desire in Western Painting to her.
+Robinson was raised in Coeur d'Alene, Idaho, where she graduated high school.

 She did her undergraduate work at Pembroke College, the former women's college at Brown University, receiving her BA magna cum laude in 1966, and being elected to Phi Beta Kappa.
 At Brown, one of her teachers was the postmodern novelist John Hawkes.
 She received her PhD in English from the University of Washington in 1977.